 This was originally a guest post that I posted over at Kate Horrell‘s Military.com Paycheck Chronicles site.
 I’m re-posting it here to get maximum exposure on why I am signing up for the new military retirement system.
 Run the numbers for yourself but here’s how I am thinking through my choice.

 The Department of Defense is revamping the military retirement system for the first time in decades.
-Starting January 1, 2018, all new enlistees will automatically enroll in the new system, which features matching TSP contributions up to 5%, continuation pay bonuses for 12 years of service, and an immediate pension after 20 years of service.
+Starting January 1, 2018, all new enlistees will automatically enroll in the new system, which features matching TSP contributions up to 5%, continuation pay bonuses for between 8-12 years of service, and an immediate pension after 20 years of service.
 For more details see my detailed summary of the new military retirement system.

 For anyone who joined the military on or after January 1, 2006, you will be faced with a choice: opt in to the new system or stay with the old system.
 If you make no choice, the current plan is to default you to the old system.